Tips for selling and shipping during the holiday season

 To make sure you don’t get a nasty surprise when your package arrives with a demand for customs duties and VAT, always check to see what’s included on your orders.
-For more information, check out our Duties and Taxes FAQ page.
+Get up to speed with the latest shipping regulations and changes and check out our Duties and Taxes FAQ page for more information.

 - Make sure to write “personal gift” on your Air Waybill when you send presents